T-NOVA/TeNOR/README.md

  - Using the following script:
  `./loadModules.sh`

 The content of the loadModules.sh is a set of CuRL request to the NS Manager inserting the IP and PORT of each microservice.
-Automatically, the NS Manager register each module into Gatekeeper in order to generate a microservice-token.
+When the NS Manager recevies the requests, automatically register each module into Gatekeeper in order to generate a microservice-token.

+Make sure to pu

 ## Loading PoP information in Gatekeeper